arkennia/rBackup/README.md

 ## About

 rBackups is a QT GUI built around the rsync program.
 It utilizes systemd timers to set up automatic backups.
+It is written in C++ and utilizes json to store conifgurations.
+CMake is the provided build system.

+The way it works is by creating .service and .timer files with the given job name.
+These can be found in /usr/lib/systemd/system/.

+The configurations and shell scripts are stored in /etc/rbackup.
+The shell scripts are run by the systemd service.

+Provided is the ability to set most major rsync settings through the GUI itself, however the final command used comes from the "Backup Command" box which can be edited directly by the user.
+It is then written to a shell script.

 ## Getting Started
 Requirements: